RobotLocomotion/drake/geometry/benchmarking/README.md

 # Benchmark infrastructure

+TODO(jwnimmer-tri) Port this directory to the //tools/performance wrappers.

 ## Arguments

 One routine can be used to run a family of benchmarks by passing in a range of